Your First Elixir Code

 Elixir can be both compiled and interpreted.
 Compiled code is faster than interpreted code, and it can be run on the BEAM VM, which is what we’ll be working with in the coming lessons.

-For compiling the code, we’ll write it in .ex files, which indicates to the elixir compiler that the file contains source code for an Elixir program that will be compiled to be run on the BEAM VM.
+For compiling the code, we’ll write it in .ex files, which indicates to the elixir compiler that the file contains source code that should be compiled to make it runnable by the BEAM VM.

 Let’s write some code and compile it: